ANDREI CERVANTES

 THE DISCOVERY

-Enterprise Design Thinking was initially established to return intent and innovation to IBM’s products.
-Connecting the dots between the framework and the consulting and services spaces hadn’t been broached.
+Enterprise Design Thinking was initially established to bring back intent and innovation to IBM’s products.
+Connecting the dots between this framework and the consulting and services spaces hadn’t been broached.

 THE APPROACH

-As part of the core team that was tasked with bridging the gap, we repeatedly tested, in front of clients, how the framework was positioned, articulated, learned and applied.
-Surfaced plenty of its shortcomings — everything from perceived irrelevancy and gooeyness to the framework’s inward focus and design snobbiness.
-Reinvented and, until this day, continuously iterating on how the framework is carefully explained to those outside the product world.
+As part of the core team tasked with bridging the gap, we repeatedly tested, in front of clients, how the framework was positioned, articulated, learned and applied.
+Surfaced plenty of shortcomings — from perceived irrelevancy and gooeyness to the framework’s inward focus and design snobbiness.
+Reinvented and continuously iterated on how the framework is carefully explained to those outside the product world.

 THE OUTCOME

-A framework that now features much-needed clarity, approachability, relevance, resonance, flexibility and applicability.
-And one that practices what it preaches, focusing more on the people using it rather than inwardly on itself — helping everyone more easily understand and re-articulate the value of applying Enterprise Design Thinking.
-Basically, a more natural connecting of the dots for everyone.
+A framework that now features much-needed clarity, approachability, relevance, flexibility and applicability.
+And one that practices what it preaches, focusing more on the people using it rather than inwardly on itself — helping everyone more easily understand and articulate the value of Enterprise Design Thinking.

 THE QUESTION